-- shall competitively procure and maintain annually a contract with a third-party contractor or contractors to provide a bond enhancement program for the benefit of JSEBs.
+(a) Subject to the availability of funds, the JSEB Administrator shall competitively procure and maintain annually a contract with a third-party contractor or contractors to provide a bond enhancement program for the benefit of JSEBs.
 The bond enhancement program shall provide support services to assist JSEBs in their efforts to secure performance and payment bonds for public and private contracts.
-The program shall not provide the underlying bond but shall provide a refined basis for underwriting bonds, small business support services, and contractor monitoring necessary for such bond underwriting, as well as improvement plans for JSEBs who do not qualify. - (b) Section 126.2301(b) of the Code provides that JSEBs are not required to submit bid bonds for projects under \$500,000.
-Section 126.2301(g) provides that JSEBs shall be exempt from obtaining a payment and performance bond for projects that are (i) equal to or less than the "Discretionary Bond Threshold" amount, as defined in Chapter 126, Part 23 of the Code; and (ii) equal to or less than the payment and performance bond waiver amount permitted in Section 18.11 of the Charter.
+The program shall not provide the underlying bond but shall provide a refined basis for underwriting bonds, small business support services, and contractor monitoring necessary for such bond underwriting, as well as improvement plans for JSEBs who do not qualify.

+(b) Section $126.2\underline{3}01$ (b) of the Code provides that JSEBs are not required to submit bid bonds for projects under \$500,000.
+Section $126.2\underline{3}01$ (g) provides that JSEBs shall be exempt from obtaining a payment and performance bond for projects that are (i) equal to or less than the "Discretionary Bond Threshold" amount, as defined in Chapter 126, Part $2\underline{3}$ of the Code; and (ii) equal to or less than the payment and performance bond waiver amount permitted in Section 18.11 of the Charter.